 Radial basis function neural network: considers distance of a point respect to the center and learns from this.

-Kohonen’s Self-organizing maps map: input of vectors of arbitrary dimension to discrete comprised neurons.
+Kohonen’s Self-organizing maps: input of vectors of arbitrary dimension to discrete comprised neurons.

 Recurrent neural network: saving the output of a layer to feed them back as inputs; these models have long short-term memory.